podchasova11/mobile-testing-interview-questions/README.md

       This will start capturing a video of the screen and saving it to the device's SD card.
 Replace <code>video_name</code> with the desired name for the video file.

-      The following error might occur:
+      The following error might occurs:

             Unable to get output buffers (err=-38)
             Encoder failed (err=-38)

+            ERROR: Unable to configure video/avc codec at 1440x3120 (err=-22)
+            WARNING: failed at 1440x3120 retrying at 720x1280

       To [resolve](https://android.stackexchange.com/questions/168944/unable-to-get-output-buffers-err-38-when-attempting-to-screen-record-emulator) it, try to use the size option <code>--size widthxheight</code>.